 Legal Risk Factors for Restaurants Serving Excessively Hot Beverages

 In addition to the health risks of serving hot beverages, there is also a potential legal risk for restaurants that may be liable for a burn caused by an excessively hot drink.
-Coffee and tea served in restaurants are often much hotter than what is recommended, with temperatures reaching up to 185°F or higher.
+Coffee and tea served in restaurants are often much hotter than recommended, with temperatures reaching up to 185°F or higher.
 This temperature can cause severe burns if it comes into contact with the skin.
-Depending on the state, restaurant owners could be held liable for any personal injury suffered by a customer due to negligence.
+Depending on the state, restaurant owners could be held liable for any personal injury a customer suffers due to negligence.
 A personal liability lawyer is necessary.
-They understand the complexities of the law and can help customers that have severe coffee burn cases.
+They understand the complexities of the law and can help customers with severe coffee burn cases.

 By paying attention to beverage temperature and following recommended safety standards, restaurant owners can protect themselves from personal liability issues while keeping their customers safe.
 With proper training and the right equipment, restaurants can serve hot beverages without putting customers at risk of serious injury.
 Taking the necessary precautions is always the best course of action, and it can help restaurant owners avoid potential personal liability issues.

-In conclusion, a personal liability lawyer can help restaurant patrons that have suffered from severe coffee burn cases.
-We’re here to help them build a case against restaurants that are not following the recommended safety standards for serving hot beverages.
+In conclusion, a personal liability lawyer can help restaurant patrons who have suffered from severe coffee burn cases.
+We’re here to help them build a case against restaurants not following the recommended safety standards for serving hot beverages.
 Unseen operational practices are usually the missing link in deciding cases involving restaurants.
 With our expertise, we can provide crucial evidence needed to protect your client’s case.
 I have 40+ years of experience as a restaurant consultant and restaurant expert witness.
 I can help your client in cases that involve scalding hot liquids.
-Get in touch with us today by calling (800)300-5764 – let’s dive into this together!
+Contact us today by calling (800)300-5764 – let’s dive into this together!